cyberw0lfe/spotifysidekick/README.md

 ### Genre Playlist
 - refactor state
+- combine with artist playlist

 ### Artist Playlist
 - reuse genre playlist components
 - refactor into multiple files
+- combine with genre playlist

 ## Server
-- env specific redirect uri -- have local env setup, need prod one
+- env specific redirect uri -- have local env setup, need prod one (when public)
-- redis connection for deployment
+- redis connection for deployment (when public)
-- flush redis every so often
+- flush redis every so often (when public)

 ## Devops
 - Travis CI (when public)